mawinkler/astroweather-card/README.md

 # Lovelace AstroWeather Card

 This is a custom weather card for my custom [Home Assistant](https://www.home-assistant.io/) integration [AstroWeather](https://github.com/mawinkler/astroweather).
 It requires an AstroWeather version `0.20.7+`.
+For nautical dawn and dusk calculations the required version is `0.22.0+`.

 <img src="./images/astroweather-card.png" alt="AstroWeather Card" width="400"/>